mangpo/floem/compiler/README_new.md

 a >> c2 >> e
 ```

+### Type Check
+An output port `out` of an element `a` can be connected to an input port `inp` of an element `b` if their data types match.
+Otherwise, the compiler will throw an exception.

+For one special case, an output port `out` of an element `a` can also be connected to an input port `inp` of an element `b` even when their types do not match, with the condition that port `inp` must has zero argument.
+In this case, the element `a` simply drops arguments that supposed to be sent to the element `b`.
+We introduce this feature as we find it to be quite convenient.

 ## 4. Pipeline

 To execute a program, you need to assign an element to a *pipeline* to run.
 A pipeline is a set of connected elements that starts from a *source element* and ends at leaf elements (elements with no output ports) or queues.
 Packet handoff along a pipeline is initiated by the source element pushing a packet to subsequent elements.

 ### 4.1 Normal Pipeline
 By default, a pipeline is executed by one dedicated thread on a device, so elements within a pipeline run sequentially with respect to packet-flow dependencies.
 To create a pipeline and make the pipeline runs elements `a >> b` sequentially, write

 ```python
 class P(Pipeline):